 Tumi keeps a non-flashy style across all of its products.
 You can definitely tell that their bags are high-end because of all the little details and premium materials.

 Put next to other premium luggage brands, like Rimowa or Briggs & Riley.
 Their looks are way more sophisticated and thought-out.
-We’re especially excited about the Tumi 19-degree Aluminum collection, which features the classic Rimowa aluminum style, wrapped up in a new, classier way.
+We’re especially excited about the 19 Degree Short Trip Expandable 4 Wheeled Packing Case, which features the classic Rimowa aluminum style, wrapped up in a new, classier way.

 To be honest, we didn’t find a bag from Tumi that we didn’t like, which is why we’ve rated their design & style at 14 out of 15 points.
 We didn’t give them 15 points because some models lack color selection.